-Infrastructure initiatives include improvements to increase freight productivity and road safety along the Golden Highway and duplication of the New England Highway from Belford to the Golden Highway.
+Other infrastructure initiatives include improvements to increase freight productivity and road safety along the Golden Highway, duplication of the New England Highway from Belford to the Golden Highway and extension of the M1 to Pacific Highway at Raymond Terrace.

-Freight rail bypass of Newcastle between Fassifern and Hexham
+Lower Hunter Freight Corridor-Freight rail bypass of Newcastle between Fassifern and Hexham

-This initiative supports the Northern Sydney Freight Corridor Program and will improve productivity of freight transport; support future growth plans and separate passenger trains from freight trains, with commuter experience improvements at Newcastle suburban level crossing gates.
+The 2016 NSW Budget allocated \$14m to this initiative, which supports the Northern Sydney Freight Corridor Program and will improve productivity of freight transport; support future growth plans and separate passenger trains from freight trains, with commuter experience improvements at Newcastle suburban level crossing gates.